White Plains Sanitary Relief (12280)

 What can residents expect?

-At this time, MSD Project Clear anticipates the contractor will use two methods to construct the project.
-Most of the project will likely be constructed by digging through the surface of the ground in a process known as “open-cut” construction.
+This project will be constructed by digging through the surface of the ground in a process known as “open-cut” construction.
+The pictures above depict what a neighborhood will look like before, during and after a typical open-cut project.
 In the segments crossing Still House Creek Road, the contractor will use tunneling to avoid major traffic implications.
+With any type of construction, residents can expect to see and hear heavy equipment during the sewer excavation process.

 The contractor will follow all local ordinances and will notify all properties of any temporary access restrictions.
 As the majority of construction will take place in backyards, MSD anticipates minimal property access restrictions.
 The contractor will give all property owners ample notification prior to any access restrictions.

-After all new sewer pipes are installed, the contractor will restore the construction site according to all local and District requirements.
+Restoration: After all new sewer pipes are installed, the contractor will restore the construction site according to all MSD and local requirements.
 This could include sodding any disturbed areas, replacing disturbed pavement, reinstalling fences, etc.

 At least one MSD Inspector will be on-site part of the day for every day the contractor is working.